ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/querying/using-indexes.dotnet.markdown

 * **The contents of the query results**:

-    * Unlike a documents index, where the source data are your JSON documents,
+    * Unlike a document index, where the source data are your JSON documents,
       the source data for a time series index are the time series entries within the documents.

-    * When querying a **documents index**:
+    * When querying a **document index**:
       the resulting objects are the document entities (unless results are [projected](../../../indexes/querying/projections)).

     * When querying a **time series index**: